 The statistics graduate program is the largest in the country, with about 250 graduate students between our online and in-person Master’s programs, and our PhD students.
 Our thriving online Master’s program allows access to the same high-quality courses and instruction we offer on campus with more flexibility for balancing work and life.
 The undergraduate program meanwhile has approximately 275 students.
 Our programs attract a diverse set of quality students from around the world.
-The undergraduate program is the second largest in the country with about 100 students.
-Students benefit from research partnerships and traineeship programs held with public and private organizations located in Research Triangle Park and on Centennial Campus.
+Students benefit from research partnerships and traineeship programs held with public and private organizations located in the Research Triangle Park and on the Centennial Campus.
 Campus collaborations range from Agriculture to Zoology!
 Furthermore, the statistics department’s collaborative work is closely tied to NC State’s Data Science Academy and the Libraries – programs that have received national recognition for their successes.

-The Department is the "birthplace" of SAS Institute, the world's largest privately owned software company, and one which specializes in statistical applications.
+The Department is the "birthplace" of SAS Institute – the world's largest privately owned software company, and one which specializes in statistical applications.
 It maintains a close relationship with SAS through student programs and other activities.
-The Department houses the Bioinformatics Research Center (BRC) and the Center for Quantitative Sciences in Biomedicine (CQSB).
-It also houses the Institute of Statistics that was founded by Gertrude Cox.